8×50mmR Mannlicher

 The Austro-Hungarian 8×50mmR Mannlicher or 8×50mmR M93 is a service cartridge dating back to the days of semi-smokeless powder.
 It was later replaced by (and many weapons were rechambered for) the 8×56mmR cartridge.
+It is also known as the caliber .315 Indian.

 History

 M90

 In approximately 1890, the Austro-Hungarian Empire converted the older, black powder filled 8×52mmR Mannlicher round into a semi-smokeless cartridge, following upon the heels of France's 8 mm Lebel cartridge, the first smokeless military round.
 This new round was designated 8mm M.1890 scharfe Patrone or "nitro-Patrone".
-It was loaded with the same 244 gr bullet but carried a 43 gr charge of "Gewehrpulver" ("rifle powder", Austria-Hungary's name for their version of smokeless powder, which was actually a "semi-smokeless" powder).
+It was loaded with the same 244 gr bullet but carried a 43 gr charge of "Gewehrpulver" ("rifle powder", Austria-Hungary's name for their version of smokeless powder, which was actually a "semi-smokeless" powder.
 The new semi-smokeless loading pushed the bullet to a velocity of 1,950 ft/s in the converted M.88/90 and M.86/90 Mannlicher rifles.